 The power of video: Participants will explore the language of video.
 They will develop their video filming and editing skills using mobile phones and tablets and learn how to use apps to create graphics and special effects.

 A must and a really valuable experience.
 I recommend it to everyone.

 Speaking their language: Participants will explore media and platform specific best practices in storytelling from video to text and multimedia and from Facebook to Twitter and Instagram.
 How should video storytelling differ on mobile and social media from TV?
 How should a story be written differently for online or for print?
 Participants will analyse their media organisations' target audiences and will plan their story coverage accordingly.

 Expanding the digital vocabulary: Participants will explore digital interactive tools and new media for storytelling such as live coverage, animations, infographics and 360 video and will consider how to use these tools to cover their stories inventively.

 Bringing it all together: Working with mentors, participants will focus on producing their finished story in formats suitable for their media organisations' output channels.

 Work placement: A chance to spend five days within British media organisations.

-The placement let me experience London’s finest newsroom and led to my appointment at CNN.
+I experienced London’s finest newsrooms on my placement, which led to my appointment at CNN.